liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder/04-defining-the-columns-attributes-for-each-service-entity.markdown

 :------: | :----: | :------:
 `userId` | long   | no

+## Audit Entities

 Lastly, you can add columns to help audit your entities.
-For example, you could create a column named `createDate` of type `Date` to note the date an entity instance was created.
+For example, you could create a column named `createDate` of type `Date` to note an entity instance's creation date.
 And add a column named `modifiedDate` of type `Date` to track the last time an entity instance was modified.

 **Audit columns**